geudde/attic-chest/pages/13.reference/01.porden/docs.md

 This, while his prudence gives it strength and weight,<br>
 Shall add new glories to our prosperous state.”

-He ceased: in evil hour the listening throng
+He ceased: in evil hour the listening throng<br>
-Their praises of this artful speech prolong;
+Their praises of this artful speech prolong;<br>
-In evil hour, this plan the monarch chose,
+In evil hour, this plan the monarch chose,<br>
 And bade his warriors snatch a short repose.

-Sleep o'er the Gnomes her gentle influence shed, 220 Who to her bondage bow'd the willing head,
-E'en mournful Henry own'd her balmy power;
-Save Oreichalcon, all enjoy 'd the hour.

-book ii.
-THE EARTH.

-But, can a traitor taste unbroken rest?
-Is peace an inmate of the canker'd breast?

-His father Calchos lov'd in early youth*
-Fair Calamina with unshaken truth;
-The king their union long forbade, and plann'd
-To bless his favourite with Solfara's hand.
-7
-At length his anger rose, to find, that still
-Their constancy opposed his royal will:
-They shunn'd the gathering storm, to Pyros fled;
-He blest their loves; and in his court they staid
-Till jealous Chalcos deem'd the monarch ey'd,
-With more than pity's gaze, his gentle bride;
-(For o'er the lovely exile's form and face,
-Her soft dejection shed a dangerous grace;)
-And soon as she, with all a mother's joy,
-Gave to his father's arms her smiling boy,
-He bore her thence, Albruno's grace they crave,
-Who rais'd the suppliants, and their flight forgave.

-* Brass is an artificial metal, formed by the union of copper and zinc, which is an operation of some nicety; for if the fire, that is necessary to unite them, be too long continued, the zinc flies off, and leaves the copper again pure.
-This is attempted to be allegovically expressed in the poem.

-t Copper is more frequently found united with sulphur than with any other substance.

-62 THE EARTH. book ii.

-Young Oreichalcon, with insidious art,
-Soon work'd his passage to Albruno's heart:
-Envious of Chrysos' well earn'd fame, his mind
-To rise upon his rival's fall design'd,
-And wishes, almost to himself unknown,
-In secret pointed to Albruno's throne.

-For this, he Pyros sought, with offers fair,
-T' ensure his conquest in the approaching war,
-For this, so late, the fatal counsel gave, 250

-That brought destruction, while it seem'd to save;
-And from the king, Albruno's power o'erthrown,
-He, as his price, demanded Chrysos' throne.
-But Pyros, thro' the flimsy veil descried
-All that ambition lurking strove to hide,
-And plann'd (distrustful of a traitor's aid)
-To crush him with the monarch he betray'd.

-Meanwhile Marino, with unwearied haste,
-Along the Gnome's neglected frontier past;
-Deep in a vale his weary troops retire, 260

-Himself advanced to meet the Prince of Fire;

-book it.
-THE EARTH.

-And strange it seem'd to see those hands, that late

-Had grasp'd the quivering spear in mortal hate,

-Now joined in friendship, while the kings debate

-Their plan of war: — Should they their bands unite?

-Or lead their armies separate to the fight?

-But Fire's brave prince, who saw, with eagle eye,

-How ill his subjects brook'd their new ally,

-Lest secret discord, lurking in their heart,

-Should rouse a flame, would keep the hosts apart: 270

-Soon as the fleeting hours of truce expire,

-Myself,he said, will lead the bands of fire.

-While on the Gnomes we pour our utmost force,

-Do thou, Marino, with a circling course,

-Fall on their rear, with thine unbroken powers

-Oppress their line, and victory is ours."

-He spoke, and parted; swift the hosts prepare
-To quit their camps, and urge the deadly war;
-But higher thoughts, though to his breast confiu'd, Ambition wakened in Marino's mind.
-280

-And now, with speed, the martial bands arose,
-The trumpet roused them from their brief repose,

-64 THE EARTH. book ii.

-For no sweet interchange of cheerful light,
-In these dark realms, divides the day from night.
-Not theirs ambrosial morning's roseate ray,"
+Sleep o’er the Gnomes her gentle influence shed,<br>
+Who to her bondage bow’d the willing head,<br>
+E’en mournful Henry own’d her balmy power;<br>
+Save Oreichalcon, all enjoy’d the hour.<br>
+But, can a traitor taste unbroken rest?<br>
+Is peace an inmate of the canker’d breast?

+His father Calchos lov’d in early youth[^26]<br>
+Fair Calamina with unshaken truth;<br>
+The king their union long forbade, and plann’d<br>
+To bless his favourite with Solfara’s hand.[^27]<br>
+At length his anger rose, to find, that still<br>
+Their constancy opposed his royal will:<br>
+They shunn’d the gathering storm, to Pyros fled;<br>
+He blest their loves; and in his court they staid<br>
+Till jealous Chalcos deem’d the monarch ey’d,<br>
+With more than pity’s gaze, his gentle bride;<br>
+(For o’er the lovely exile’s form and face,<br>
+Her soft dejection shed a dangerous grace;)<br>
+And soon as she, with all a mother’s joy,<br>
+Gave to his father’s arms her smiling boy,<br>
+He bore her thence, Albruno’s grace they crave,<br>
+Who rais’d the suppliants, and their flight forgave.

+[^26]: Brass is an artificial metal, formed by the union of copper and zinc, which is an operation of some nicety; for if the fire, that is necessary to unite them, be too long continued, the zinc flies off, and leaves the copper again pure.
+This is attempted to be allegorically expressed in the poem.

+[^27]: Copper is more frequently found united with sulphur than with any other substance.

+Young Oreichalcon, with insidious art,<br>
+Soon work’d his passage to Albruno’s heart:<br>
+Envious of Chrysos’ well earn’d fame, his mind<br>
+To rise upon his rival’s fall design’d,<br>
+And wishes, almost to himself unknown,<br>
+In secret pointed to Albruno’s throne.

+For this, he Pyros sought, with offers fair,<br>
+T’ ensure his conquest in the approaching war,<br>
+For this, so late, the fatal counsel gave,<br>
+That brought destruction, while it seem’d to save;<br>
+And from the king, Albruno’s power o’erthrown,<br>
+He, as his price, demanded Chrysos’ throne.<br>
+But Pyros, thro’ the flimsy veil descried<br>
+All that ambition lurking strove to hide,<br>
+And plann’d (distrustful of a traitor’s aid)<br>
+To crush him with the monarch he betray’d.

+Meanwhile Marino, with unwearied haste,<br>
+Along the Gnome’s neglected frontier past;<br>
+Deep in a vale his weary troops retire,<br>
+Himself advanced to meet the Prince of Fire;<br>
+And strange it seem’d to see those hands, that late<br>
+Had grasp’d the quivering spear in mortal hate,<br>
+Now joined in friendship, while the kings debate<br>
+Their plan of war: — Should they their bands unite?<br>
+Or lead their armies separate to the fight?<br>
+But Fire’s brave prince, who saw, with eagle eye,<br>
+How ill his subjects brook’d their new ally,<br>
+Lest secret discord, lurking in their heart,<br>
+Should rouse a flame, would keep the hosts apart:

+“Soon as the fleeting hours of truce expire,<br>
+Myself,” he said, “will lead the bands of fire.<br>
+While on the Gnomes we pour our utmost force,<br>
+Do thou, Marino, with a circling course,<br>
+Fall on their rear, with thine unbroken powers<br>
+Oppress their line, and victory is ours.”

+He spoke, and parted; swift the hosts prepare<br>
+To quit their camps, and urge the deadly war;<br>
+But higher thoughts, though to his breast confin’d,<br>
+Ambition wakened in Marino’s mind.

+And now, with speed, the martial bands arose,<br>
+The trumpet roused them from their brief repose,<br>
+For no sweet interchange of cheerful light,<br>
+In these dark realms, divides the day from night.<br>
+Not theirs ambrosial morning’s roseate ray,”<br>
 Or the mild lustre of departing day.

-Now every chieftain, in a spacious plain,
+Now every chieftain, in a spacious plain,<br>
-In martial order rang'd his vassal train,
+In martial order rang’d his vassal train,<br>
-The king appointed there his bands to join,
+The king appointed there his bands to join,<br>
-Thence watch the motions of the adverse line, 290
+Thence watch the motions of the adverse line,<br>

-Till spent and weakened by internal broils,
+Till spent and weakened by internal broils,<br>
-The prey should fall in Oreichalcon's toils.
+The prey should fall in Oreichalcon’s toils.

 And lo!
-Albruno comes; on either side,
+Albruno comes; on either side,<br>
-Before their king, the subject bands divide;
+Before their king, the subject bands divide;<br>
-He darts his eye o'er each extended line,
+He darts his eye o’er each extended line,<br>
-And sees, with pride, such squadrons round him shine.
+And sees, with pride, such squadrons round him shine.<br>
-Six giants here, the patriarchs of the state,*
+Six giants here, the patriarchs of the state,[^28]<br>
-His chosen guards, in barbarous grandeur wait;
+His chosen guards, in barbarous grandeur wait;<br>
-Unbent with age, the vast Granites bearsf
+Unbent with age, the vast Granites bears[^29]<br>
-The gather'd weight of twice three thousand years; 300
+The gather’d weight of twice three thousand years;<br>

-* The six primitive rocks; granite, porpby^, marble, serpentine, schist, and sienite.
+[^28]: The six primitive rocks; granite, porphyry, marble, serpentine, schist, and sienite.

-t The word regavtrns, geranites, granite, has sometimes been derived from r£f&lt;*vo?, geranos, a crane, as its colours are supposed to resemble those of the stork's neck; but its name is more commonly supposed to have originated in its granular structure.
+[^29]: The word [greek], *geranites*, granite, has sometimes been derived from [greek], *geranos*, a crane, as its colours are supposed to resemble those of the stork’s neck; but its name is more commonly supposed to have originated in its granular structure.

-b ook ii.
-THE EARTH.

-Those varied hues his stubborn corslet deck,
+Those varied hues his stubborn corslet deck,<br>

-That grace the stately crane's o'erarching neck.
+That grace the stately crane’s o’erarching neck.<br>

-In purple armour Porphyrites came,*
+In purple armour Porphyrites came,[^30]<br>

-Tho' less in stature, yet in strength the same.
+Tho’ less in stature, yet in strength the same.<br>

-Brave Marmaros, in vest of spotless white,
+Brave Marmaros, in vest of spotless white,<br>

-Hence draws his title of the stainless knight;f
+Hence draws his title of the stainless knight;[^31]<br>

-Ophites' garb fair Steatite bestow'd,^
+Ophites’ garb fair Steatite bestow’d,[^32]<br>

-With changing hues the varying texture glow'd;
+With changing hues the varying texture glow’d;<br>

-A silvery lustre play'd o'er Schisto's vest,
+A silvery lustre play’d o’er Schisto’s vest,<br>

-In crimson arms was Sienitos drest.§
+In crimson arms was Sienitos drest.[^33]

-Next, rang'd in order, the metallic line
+Next, rang’d in order, the metallic line<br>
-Around their leader, honour'd Chrysos, shine.
+Around their leader, honour’d Chrysos, shine.<br>
-By Oreichalcon's harsh 'aspersions stung,
+By Oreichalcon’s harsh aspersions stung,<br>
-His peaceful robes aside the monarch flung,
+His peaceful robes aside the monarch flung,<br>
-And sought the fight, though still he feared to find This seeming safety veil some ill behind,
+And sought the fight, though still he feared to find<br>
+This seeming safety veil some ill behind,<br>

-* Porphyry is usually found in smaller blocks than granite, and porphy- rytic mountains do not attain so great a height.
+[^30]: Porphyry is usually found in smaller blocks than granite, and porphyrytic mountains do not attain so great a height.

-t Pure primitive marble is distinguished by its sparkling, or sparry frac- ture, and unblemished whiteness.
+[^31]: Pure primitive marble is distinguished by its sparkling, or sparry fracture, and unblemished whiteness.

-t The various and beautiful tints frequently observed in ophites, or ser- pentine, are owing to the admixture of steatite, or soap rock.
+[^32]: The various and beautiful tints frequently observed in ophites, or serpentine, are owing to the admixture of steatite, or soap rock.

-§ Schist is said to derive its name from its bright and shining appearance.
+[^33]: Schist is said to derive its name from its bright and shining appearance.
 Sienite, not differing greally in its composition from granite, is frequently of a dull crimson.

-m THE EARTH. book ii.

-As the smooth surface and luxuriant grass
+As the smooth surface and luxuriant grass<br>

-Float o'er the horrors of the deep morass.
+Float o’er the horrors of the deep morass.<br>

-And now in arms of purest gold array'd,
+And now in arms of purest gold array’d,<br>

-More tall his stature seem'd, more firm his tread; 320
+More tall his stature seem’d, more firm his tread;<br>

-While Oreichalcon, sickening at the view,
+While Oreichalcon, sickening at the view,<br>

-His jaundic'd visage wore a greener hue,
+His jaundic’d visage wore a greener hue,<br>

-And much he fear'd the sage's piercing eye
+And much he fear’d the sage’s piercing eye<br>

-The inward treach'ry of his thoughts should spy.
+The inward treach’ry of his thoughts should spy.<br>

-Chalcos beside him stood, his reverend sire,
+Chalcos beside him stood, his reverend sire,<br>

-Like him engag'd to aid the powers of fire,
+Like him engag’d to aid the powers of fire,<br>

-Array'd in arms of every varying dye
+Array’d in arms of every varying dye<br>

-That paints the rainbow of an April sky.*
+That paints the rainbow of an April sky.[^34]

-Near these, his dauntless band Magnetes drew,
+Near these, his dauntless band Magnetes drew,<br>
-True to their leader, to their sovereign true; 330
+True to their leader, to their sovereign true;<br>

-Train'd to the fight, and nurs'd in war's alarms, Their field of pleasure is the field of arms:
+Train’d to the fight, and nurs’d in war’s alarms,<br>
+Their field of pleasure is the field of arms:<br>
-There stood Sideros bold, and by his side
+There stood Sideros bold, and by his side<br>
-Chalyps, in many a fiery combat tried.
+Chalyps, in many a fiery combat tried.<br>
-The sage Argyros with Molybdos near,
+The sage Argyros with Molybdos near,<br>
-And brave Plumbago's brother bands appear;
+And brave Plumbago’s brother bands appear;<br>

-* The ores of copper are remarkable for the variety and brilliancy of
+[^34]: The ores of copper are remarkable for the variety and brilliancy of their hues.

-look ii.
-THE EARTH.

-Aud with these veterans, many a youthful name
+And with these veterans, many a youthful name<br>
-Yet unrecorded on the rolls of fame,
+Yet unrecorded on the rolls of fame,<br>
-Each thirsts for glory, and impatient draws
+Each thirsts for glory, and impatient draws<br>
-His maiden falchion in Albruno's cause .
+His maiden falchion in Albruno’s cause.

-The brave Stvpterion leads his filial band,*
+The brave Stypterion leads his filial band,*
 The pride and boast of many an eastern land;
 Of hardest texture fram'd, their armour bright
 Shone through the gloom in lines of dazzling light: